Achievable logoAchievable logo

 4. Release the caliper grip and read the dial within 1-2 seconds to the nearest 0.5 mm.

-5. Obtain a second measurement for each site and average them if within 10% variation.
+5. Obtain a second measurement for each site and average them if they are within 10% variation.

 6. Calculate body fat percentage using the appropriate population-specific equation.